P-H-C/phc-winner-argon2/README.md

 (single-lane, single-thread).

-Compile for example as `gcc test.c libargon2.a -Isrc -o test`, if the program below is named `test.c` and placed in the projects' root directory.
+Compile for example as `gcc test.c libargon2.a -Isrc -o test`, if the program below is named `test.c` and placed in the project's root directory.

 ```c
 #include "argon2.h"